AdobeDocs/commerce-learn.en/help/merchant/customer-groups.md

 ---
 title: Create Customer Groups
-description: Learn how to create a customer group and how to assign customers to specific groups, which determines the discounts that are available and the associated tax class.
+description: Learn how to create a customer group and how to assign customers to specific groups, which determine the discounts that are available and the associated tax class.
 kt: 10546
 doc-type: feature video
 audience: all